Todrick Hall: 2006–2010: Broadway, YouTube, American Idol

-2011–2013: Career growth and YouTube fame
+2011–2015: Career growth and YouTube fame

-Hall's audience has grown considerably: as of June 2019, Hall currently has 3.1 million subscribers on YouTube, and as of March 2018, his videos have been viewed 531.9 million times.
-Hall's videos include several of his own original songs and music videos, choreographed flash mobs for Ariana Grande and Beyoncé performed in an actual Target store, the latter of which Beyoncé personally recognized Hall for, musical collaborations with Pentatonix, and personal updates.

-In May 2011, he released a video audition for the third season of Glee titled "I Wanna Be on Glee", for possible inclusion in the show.
-Though the video was popular, Hall was not cast in the program.

-In November 2013, Virgin America produced a pop-music safety video directed by Jon M. Chu with music by Jean-Yves Decornet.
-Hall wrote the song and lyrics and starred in the video.
-In December 2013, Hall released a Christmas album entitled Dear Santa, with covers of "This Christmas" and "Sleigh Bells", produced by wiidope as well as original songs "So Cold" and "SplitsOnXmasTrees".
+Hall's videos include several of his own original songs and music videos and choreographed flash mobs.
 Hall did a choreographed flash mob in a Target store to Beyoncé's "End of Time" prompting her to hire Hall as a choreographer on her roller-disco video, "Blow" which came out in November 2013.

-2014–2015: Pop Star High and Todrick docuseries

-From April 1 to May 13, 2014, Hall released an eight episode web series on his YouTube channel called Pop Star High.
-The series takes place in a world where all of the most famous Pop Stars of our day all went to high school together.
-The series portrays and parodies pop stars like Lady Gaga, Beyoncé, Britney Spears, Nicki Minaj, Christina Aguilera, Justin Timberlake, Taylor Swift, Ne-Yo, Kanye West, Eminem, Jay-Z, and Tyga, and draws on the tropes of high school comedy movies.
-The soundtrack for the series was released on April 1, 2014.

 On October 22, 2014, MTV announced Todrick, a docuseries following Hall, would premiere in 2015.
 On December 20, 2014, Hall produced and appeared in a commercial for the series and featured other celebrities' holiday wishes.
 Eight episodes of the docuseries were ordered and aired throughout 2015.
 The soundtrack for the show was released on October 13, 2015.
-In October 2015, he was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show hosted by Kathie Lee Gifford and Hoda Kotb and broadcast nationally where he performed live his single "Wind It Up".
+In October 2015, he was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today, where he performed his single "Wind It Up".

-In February 2015, he was the first artist featured on VH1's Huge on the Tube series.
+In February 2015, he was featured on VH1's Huge on the Tube series.